-• Roofs may be flat provided that feature elements of the building are articulated by change in height of the parapet or incorporate vertical elements that engage or extend above the roofline.
+- Roofs may be flat provided that feature elements of the building are articulated by change in height of the parapet. or incorporate vertical elements that engage or extend above the roofline. - Rooflines should modulate or vary to prevent larger expanses of uninterrupted roofs.